-CTS technology can be used to aid the decarbonisation of aviation in multiple applications across airports
+CTS technology can be used to aid the decarbonisation of aviation in numerous applications across airports.

-Since 2014, Enertechnos has worked to develop a patented electricity distribution system that delivers more power with fewer losses than conventional cable can.
-Unlike traditional electrical cables CTS works even better at higher frequencies and over longer distances.
+Since 2014, Enertechnos has worked to develop a patented electricity distribution system that delivers more power with lower losses than conventional cable.
+CTS works far better at higher frequencies and over longer distances than traditional electrical cables.
 CTS has a major advantage in three areas that are relevant to airports:

 - 400Hz Fixed Electrical Ground Power (FEGP)

 - 50/60Hz transmission of remote renewable power to the airport